cozy/cozy-apps-registry/README.md

 To add a new application, you have to do a `POST` request which all the informations needed to the route `registryAddress/registry` with `registryAddress` your registry address (for example here `http://localhost:8081`).

-Let's add the Drive application with the previous manifest as example:
+Let's add the Collect application as example:

 ```shell
 # {{EDITOR_TOKEN}} -> your generated editor access token